 - If the employee confirms that they are not feeling well and/or have the symptoms described, remind them that NAU and current health guidelines recommend that all employees that are sick need to stay home – then direct them to go home.

-- The employee can use accrued vacation, sick leave, or leave without pay if all other paid time off is exhausted or is unavailable to them.
+- The employee can use accrued sick or vacation leave, or leave without pay if all other paid time off is exhausted or is unavailable to them.

-- As a supervisor, you can approve the employee to work from home if there is work to be done and the employee has the equipment and access to work from home.
+- As a supervisor, you can discuss with the employee options to temporarily work from home if there is work to be done and the employee has the equipment and access to work from home.

 - If the employee insists on remaining at work and you still have concerns, contact Human Resources at 928-523-2223.